Thursday, December 29, 2022

 • Hebrews 10 clearly admonishes let us consider one another in order to stir up love and good works, not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching.

-So what, you may ask, does that have to do with walking away from the church or disagreeing with what has been (or continues to be) taught from the pulpit?
+So what, you may ask, does that have to do with walking away from the church or disagreeing with what has been taught?
 What are my options when it comes to rightly dividing the Word of Truth?
-Not that I am overly concerned with what others think about me (because I hardly think "others" give very much thought to me in the first place,) but I don't want to be one who is constantly banging a clanging cymbal or sowing discord among the believers.
+Not that I am overly concerned with what others think about me (because I hardly think "others" even give much thought to me in the first place,) but I don't want to be one who is constantly clanging a cymbal or sowing discord among the believers.
 Is it better that I just shut up and sit down, shut up and walk out, or take my questions to someone who will listen?

 By now, I am sure you are scratching your head and ready to put down this letter, but I will try to get to the point of my frustration.

-Yesterday, the guest speaker, in explaining the difference between the "Old Covenant" and the "New Covenant", made several points that raised questions in my mind.
+In the November 20, 2022 sermon about Church History, when explaining the difference between the "Old Covenant" and the "New Covenant", I had to question the validity of several points made.
 Was it simply a case of over-simplification in order to come up with concise bullet points for a visual?
 But these are the points that were represented:

-• Yes, the tablets given to Moses were written on stone, but "external behavior" is usually an outcome of a change of heart.
+• Yes, the tablets given to Moses were written on stone, but "external behavior" should be the outcome of a changed heart.
 Abraham's faith and obedience were counted to him as righteousness; are those not external behaviors?

-• When Christ came, he lived a life demonstrating how those Instructions were to apply in real life.
-When he ascended to heaven after his crucifixion, he gave the Holy Spirit to come alongside and guide us.
+• When Christ came, he lived a life demonstrating how those Instructions or principles were to apply in real life.
+He called out the rabbis for making their rules more important than God's instructions.
+When he ascended to heaven after his crucifixion, he gave the Holy Spirit to come alongside and guide us in being his “set-apart” people.

 Confusing the issue, it was stated outright in the November 20 presentation that the Old Testament was for the nation of Israel, and that gentiles being included in the faith started in the book of Acts of the Apostles.